 Rec Path Winter Grooming

+As of April 1, 2022 Recreation Path grooming has ceased for the season.
 Summit County, the U.S. Forest Service and the towns of Breckenridge and Frisco partner to groom the Summit County Recreation Path between Frisco and Breckenridge.

 The groomed section of the Rec Path extends from the new Dickey Day Use parking area at the top of the Frisco Adventure Park to the Breckenridge Recreation Center, offering over 8 miles of fee free, winter recreation.
 The grooming connects the Gold Run Nordic Center and Frisco Nordic Center, as well as both towns.
 The grooming services also increase winter trail access to and from Summit High School and several residential neighborhoods along the route.